Moesh-zz/Its-Mine/README.md

 ## Altered global features
 Some Minecraft features, which players may expect to work as normal, have been altered.

+- Silverfish will spawn when ores are not lit (must light level 8+ to spawn their usual ores)
 - Trader Llamas looks for potentially hostile mobs within a 5 block radius, and turns them into rabbits
 - Scaffolding applies the levitation effect when players is standing inside of them (also stops when sneaking)
 - The vanilla datapack has been disabled to remove the default advancements and recipes